campworkcoeman/campworkcoeman.org/cub-scouts/mini-week.md

 ---
 published: true
 layout: generic
-title: Cub Scout Mini Week
+title: Cub Scout Sleepaway Camp (Mini Week)
-description: Cub Experience Camp is a 3 day, 2 night mini camp especially designed for Cubs who have never been away at camp that is great for all Cub Scouts who are looking to try a resident camp with their adult partner.
+description: Cub Scout Sleepaway Camp is a 4 day, 3 night mini camp especially designed for Cubs who have never been away at camp that is great for all Cub Scouts who are looking to try a resident camp with their adult partner.
-keywords: Cub Scout, mini week
+keywords: Cub Scout, mini week, sleepaway camp
 ---

 <div class="alert alert-info">
-<a href="{{ site.url }}/cub-scouts/register/">Click here</a> to sign your Scout up for a Cub Scout Mini Week at Camp Workcoeman.
+<a href="{{ site.url }}/cub-scouts/register/">Click here</a> to sign your Scout up for a Cub Scout Sleepaway Camp at Camp Workcoeman.
 Sign up today! <a href="{{ site.url }}/cub-scouts/fees/">Click here</a> for camp fee information.
 </div>

-### June 30--July 3 and August 4--7, 2019
+### August 9--12, 2020 and August 12--15, 2020

-Cub Experience Camp is a 4 day, 3 night mini camp that is great for all Cub Scouts who are looking to try a resident camp with their adult partner.
+Cub Scout Sleepaway Camp is a 4 day, 3 night mini camp that is great for all Cub Scouts who are looking to try a resident camp with their adult partner.
 This camp is especially designed for Cubs who have never been away at camp and will have a blast experiencing all that camp has to offer.